 There are countless advantages of living in this interconnected world, starting from the possibility to pay your bills from the comfort of your home, all the way up to following the development of a national crisis live in real-time.
 The incredible impact of the World Wide Web is something that brought people and nations together, but it’s also a double-sided coin.
 Unfortunately, the darker side of the coin is riddled with software and people who are looking to take advantage of users who aren’t so well versed in terms of cybersecurity.
 If you’re not familiar with the do’s and don’ts and are looking to figure out how dangerous it is to venture into these waters unprotected, take a moment to read our ransomware guide.
-Armed with this information you can see how it can affect your life.
+Armed with this information you can see how it can affect your life, and how you can protect against ransomware.

 What Is Ransomware?